smadigan91/pyathono/README.md

 ### Yahoo Stuff

 To register your app with yahoo (to get the consumer key/secret) you can go [here](https://developer.yahoo.com/apps/create/).
-You'll need a domain to register a web app - I'm just using a desktop app for now while I test this so I can just run it from the command line.
+You'll need a domain to register a web app.
+I'm just using a desktop app for now while I test this so I can just run it from the command line.

 [Yahoo Sports API documentation](https://developer.yahoo.com/fantasysports/guide/GettingStarted.html)